UK ''people's tribunal'' hears claims China abused Uyghurs | Politics

 UK ''people's tribunal'' hears claims China abused Uyghurs

-A peoples tribunal set up to assess whether Chinas alleged rights abuses against the Uyghur people constitute genocide opened in London on Friday, with witness alleging that inmates at detention camps for Uyghurs were routinely humiliated, tortured and abused.Chairperson Geoffrey Nice said more than three dozen witnesses would make grave allegations against Chinese authorities during four days of hearings.The tribunal, made up of lawyers, academics and businesspeople, does not have U.K. government backing and has no powers to sanction or punish China.
+A peoples tribunal set up to assess whether Chinas alleged rights abuses against the Uyghur people constitute genocide opened in London on Friday, with witnesses alleging that inmates at detention camps for Uyghurs were routinely humiliated, tortured and abused.Chairman Geoffrey Nice said more than three dozen witnesses would make grave allegations against Chinese authorities during four days of hearings.The tribunal, made up of lawyers, academics and businesspeople, does not have U.K. government backing or any powers to sanction or punish China.

 - Country: